RyGuy907/startup/README.md

 CSS

 I created a theme for the website and styled all existing html pages with css files.
 The same pages are still available, and with the quiz css file it can be a template for other quizzes eventually.
 Also for the time being some things are showing even though they may eventually only show after an action (button click, login, etc).
 Also I'm aware this development period didn't have spread out commits, I will work on this in the future.

+Javascript/React

+I created the main functionality of the website so that the French Rev quiz works now and has difficulty settings, points, a timer, etc. Currently this is the only quiz that has been created so far but it demonstrates the functionality and wouldn't be too difficult to add more using this template in the future.
+I also made the site pages navigate using react and added a basic login system for the local system which shows information in the profile tab.
+The leaderboard is inactive currently but will be added when the websocket/database part of the startup is made.
+Also, for now I changed one of the navbar options to quiz (which just routes to the french rev quiz) because no other ones are currently made.